misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 * _Bumped Test Kitchen version from 1.0.0.beta.2 to 1.0.0.beta.3_
 * _Bumped apache2 cookbook reference from 1.6.x to 1.7.x_
 * _Per Herr Flupke, tried to make the difference between files and templates more clear_

-_Updated August 7th, 2013_

-* _Bumped vagrant from version 1.2.4 to 1.2.7_
-* _Bumped berkshelf from version 2.0.7 to 2.0.8_
-* _Berkshelf 2.0.8 currently needs a version constraint for test-kitchen - added_

-_Updated July 22nd, 2013_

-* _Bumped vagrant from version 1.2.3 to 1.2.4_
-* _Bumped berkshelf from version 2.0.6 to 2.0.7_
-* _Referenced Sean O'Meara's & Charles Johnson's latest myface example app_

-_Updated July 9th, 2013_

-* _Bumped vagrant from version 1.2.2 to 1.2.3_
-* _Bumped berkshelf from version 2.0.5 to 2.0.6_
-* _Bumped VirtualBox from version 4.2.12 to 4.2.16_
-* _Berkshelf 2.0.6 no longer needs the version constraint for test-kitchen - removed_

 Jamie Winsor hasn't yet updated his [guide to authoring cookbooks the Berkshelf way](http://vialstudios.com/guide-authoring-cookbooks.html) to match [recent changes related to Vagrant 1.x](https://github.com/RiotGames/berkshelf/issues/416) and [Chef 11](http://www.opscode.com/blog/2013/03/11/chef-11-server-up-and-running/)